codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 max-width="80%"
 %}

-The generic GIT trigger is placed on Pipeline A. This pipeline then filters the applicable webooks using [conditional expressions]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/).
+The generic GIT trigger is placed on Pipeline A. This pipeline then filters the applicable webhooks using [conditional expressions]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/).
 Then it uses the Codefresh CLI plugin (and specifically the [run pipeline capability](https://codefresh-io.github.io/cli/pipelines/run-pipeline/)) to trigger pipeline B that performs build.

 Some of the YAML variables that you might find useful (from the [full list]({{site.baseurl}}/docs/codefresh-yaml/variables/))

 * `CF_PULL_REQUEST_ACTION` - open, close, synchronize, assign etc.
 * `CF_PULL_REQUEST_TARGET` - target branch of the pull request
 * `CF_BRANCH` - the branch that contains the pull request